renswickd/R-Package-for-Pearson-Diagram/README.md

 The pearson.diagram package leverages Rcpp for high-performance computation and ggplot2 for flexible data visualization.
 We thank the R community for their invaluable support and resources.

-### 2.3 `Object Oriented Programming`

-The `pearson.diagram` package utilizes OOP approach using R S3 classes.
-This gives for greater flexibility when it comes to adding custom data points and customizing plot characteristics.
-By designing the package in such a way, it is easier to expand or modify the behavior of each function for different kinds of data and objects.
-The following functions are crucial for implementing OOP:

-- `PearsonDiagram()`: Creates an object of the `PearsonDiagram` class containing information on values required to create the canvas and plot the points such as square of skewness, kurtosis, and the distribution name.

-- `add_point.PearsonDiagram()`: Uses the dispatch function to add points to the `PearsonDiagram` object.
-This method allows users to add additional data to the object in a systematic manner.

-- `plot_diagram.PearsonDiagram()` plots the Pearson diagram by dispatching based on the object’s class.